PikeRoboDevils/2023-xrp-robots/README.md

 # 2023-xrp-robots

+# 2023 11 07 this is a base for people to find basic XRP robot code to experiment with.
-Example code for the XRP robots
+# The initial code is from the https://xrpcode.wpi.edu/ site and XRP robots when initially setup.
+# Code has also been copied and modified as part of experimentations.